septentrio-gnss/uBloxCorrectionsWithSeptentrio/README.md

 <p align="center">
     <img src="doc_sources/mqtt.png" width="65%">

-Before starting the explanation of the different inputs and outputs that the library has, it is essential to explain, or at least mention the IoT communication protocol called MQTT.
+Before starting the explanation of the different inputs and outputs that the library has, it is essential to explain, or at least mention, the IoT communication protocol called MQTT.
 This protocol plays a crucial role in accessing the information needed by the library.

 <div align="center">